Lexis, Westlaw & Bloomberg Law

 Summer & Post-Graduation Use of Lexis, Westlaw & Bloomberg Law

 For summer 2013, Lexis offers students unlimited use of Lexis Advance for any research purpose, educational or commercial/job related.
-No additional steps are necessary for access besides registering your Lexis Advance ID (please contact the Reference Desk if you need an ID).
+No additional steps are necessary for access besides registering your Lexis Advance ID (please contact our Lexis account executive, Lori Sorenson, at email@example.com if you need an ID).

 Full access to Lexis for students graduating in May 2013 will automatically continue through the end of July.
 Through the Lexis Law School Graduate Program, all graduating students can apply for free extended access to Lexis Advance through the end of December 2013.
 Graduates conducting verifiable 501(c)(3) public interest work may instead sign up for the Lexis ASPIRE Program, which will permit job-related access to Lexis Advance for the duration of the public interest work, even if beyond December.

-Questions can be directed to our Lexis account representative, Lori Sorenson, at email@example.com.
+Questions can be directed to our Lexis account executive, Lori Sorenson, at firstname.lastname@example.org.

 Westlaw passwords will automatically remain active over the summer for a limited number of hours of research each month.
 Students can get full access over the summer if they have a valid educational need under one of the following provisions: